casey-robertson/dotfiles/README.md

 ## What's in the box?

-Setup and config for bash, curl, git, node, ruby, tmux, vim, brew, apps, dev environments and more — there's a lot to list so please see the full [Package Contents](docs/package-contents.md).
+Setup and config for bash, curl, git, node, vim, brew, apps, dev environments and more — there's a lot to list so please see the full [Package Contents](docs/package-contents.md).

 ### Highlights